slimnithbt135/cyberonto-llm-enrichment/README.md

 ## **Legacy Scripts (`scripts/legacy/`)**

-These scripts were developed during the initial research phase (late 2025).
-Some are one-off utilities, others are superseded by the refactored `src/` package.
-Kept for reproducibility—the paper's Table 1 used `CyberRule-Enricher.py` v1.2, not the current extractor.
+they were written in the earlier research stages (late 2025).
+A few are one time utilities and some are replaced by the refactored src/ package.
+Stored to be reproduced- Table 1 of the paper contained CyberRule-Enricher.py v1.2 rather than the extractor itself.

 | Script | What It Actually Does | Status |
 |--------|----------------------|--------|